 “MAKING HEALTHY CHOICES” WIC PROGRAM & CURRICULUM

-In June 2011, CIEA and Native American Health Center, Oakland, Women, Infants and Children Clinic created the first GC-30 general families nutrition course with assistance from the California Department of Public Health.
-The “Making Healthy Fish Choices” curriculum teaches families about why fish are an important food for all family members to eat.
-But teaches that not all fish are healthy since some are high in toxins like mercury and PCBs.
+In June 2011, CIEA, the Native American Health Center, Oakland, and the Women, Infants and Children Clinic created the first GC-30 general families nutrition course with assistance from the California Department of Public Health.
+The “Making Healthy Fish Choices” curriculum teaches families about fish being an important food source for all family members to eat.
+The curriculum also teaches that not all fish are healthy since some are high in toxins like mercury and PCBs.

 Eating fish high in mercury can cause permanent learning disabilities when exposed through pregnant mothers or an increase the risk of developing type 2 diabetes later in life if exposed while young.
-The “Making Healthy Fish Choices” curriculum informs WIC families about which fish should be chosen using their WIC vouchers and how to eat safe locally caught fish.
-This curriculum is the first in the nation and clearly shows the benefits of eating fish low in mercury and PCBs.
-It is regionally customizable so that information about what fish are eaten locally and regional cultural information can be integrated into the module.
+The “Making Healthy Fish Choices” curriculum informs WIC families about the fish options one can select using their WIC vouchers and how to eat safe locally caught fish.
+This curriculum is the first in the nation and shows the benefits of eating fish low in mercury and PCBs.
+Our curriculum is regionally customizable that folxs can integrate information about the fish eaten locally and regional cultural information into the module.

-In 2013 CIEA and the Oakland NAHC-WIC clinic piloted the new curriculum in a GC 30 format in Oakland over a 3 month period.
-It was a favored course clients asked that it be extended.
-The course was extended for an additional 2 months and in total we reached 1350 families.
+In 2013, CIEA and the Oakland NAHC-WIC clinic piloted the new curriculum in a GC 30 format in Oakland over a 3-month period.
+It was a favored course and clients asked for a further extension.
+We extended the course for an additional 2 months and in total we reached 1350 families.

-In 2014, through a grant with the California Environmental Protection Agency CIEA has partnered with the Karuk Tribe Natural Resource Department to bring the “Making Healthy Fish Choices” program and curriculum to the Klamath.
+In 2014, through a grant with the California Environmental Protection Agency, CIEA has partnered with the Karuk Tribe’s Natural Resources Department to bring the “Making Healthy Fish Choices” program and curriculum to Klamath.
 CIEA has worked closely with Tribes in the Klamath Region, who have confirmed that this new WIC curriculum on fish consumption would work well with existing and upcoming programs to promote traditional foods in the region.

 The goals of the WIC program are to: